-2 MRMC tool description
+2. MRMC tool description

-MRMC is a command-line tool that supports an easy input format and is realized in the C programming language.
-The latter allows the tool to be small and fast due to compiler-based optimizations and smart memory management within the implementation [Old07].
+MRMC [KZH+09] is a command-line tool that supports an easy input format and is realized in the C programming language.
+The latter allows the tool to be small and fast due to compiler-based optimisations and smart memory management within the implementation [JKO+07].
 Also, MRMC uses simple but high-performance data structures, such as: a slightly modified version of the well-known compressed-row, compressed-column representation of probability (rate) matrices, and bit vectors for representing sets of states.
-For more information about the MRMC architecture, algorithms and data structures we refer to Section 2.2 of [Zap08].